UniversitaDellaCalabria/uniAuth/README.md

 ![Alt text](docs/contents/sp_search.png)
 ![Alt text](docs/contents/sp.png)
-*Define a new SP.
-If `SAML_DISALLOW_UNDEFINED_SP` is True this configuration is mandatory, otherwise only the sp metadata is needed.*
+*Create a new SP.
+If `SAML_DISALLOW_UNDEFINED_SP` is True this configuration is mandatory, otherwise only the sp metadata is needed, the SP configuration will be created automatically using a default configuration.*

 ## Tests